cppwfs/siehcacheadapter/README.md

-Spring Integration EhcacheAdapter Adapter
+Spring Integration Ehcache Outbound Gateway
 =================================================

-Welcome to the Spring Integration Adapter Template.
-This template is meant as a starting point for new Spring Integration Adapters.
-This temaplate provides the following stubbed out components:

-* Outbound Channel Adapter
-* Outbound Gateway
-* Inbound Channel Adapter
+Welcome to the Spring Integration Ehcache Outbound Gateway .
+This gateway is intended to give your app access to ehcache.

 # STS issues to be aware of

-* [STS-1790](https://issuetracker.springsource.com/browse/STS-1790) - Allow for more flexibility in defining top level packages in the Spring STS Template Wizard
+* the ehcache gateway does not appear in the Spring Integration Graph.

 # FAQ

-## I need to add AOP Advices to my Adapters

-Use FactoryBeans that wrap your adapter.
-See JPA Adapter for example.

 ## More to come...